 For this theme you will become a Botanist, Biologist and even an Oceanologist or a forest explorer for the week.
 You will discover what lies beneath the ground, in the seabed, the types of plants that grow, the insects and all unknown species belonging to the forest and the oceans that surround us.
 You can even plant your seeds in our mini-greenhouse and if you succeed at finding a prehistoric insect you can put it in our insectarium.
 A fun week that will make you sprout new knowledge!

-Workshop: Insects, Marine Animals, Plants, Trees, Flowers and Recycling
+Workshop: Insects, Marine Animals, Plants, Trees, Flowers, The five senses and the sea and Recycling

 Theme of the Friday Show: In the Footsteps of Great Inventors.